-Frank Johnson interviewed by Elsie Matheny 3-8-77 – Johnson, a retired African-American teacher, talks about the different modes of transporting African-American children to school in the Crab Orchard area from about 1918.
+Frank Johnson interviewed by Elsie Matheny 3-8-77 – (Transcription included) Johnson, a retired African-American teacher, talks about the different modes of transporting African-American children to school in the Crab Orchard area from about 1918.

-Frank Johnson interviewed by Elsie Matheny 3-22-77 – Former school teacher discusses African American children’s transportation to school.
+Frank Johnson interviewed by Elsie Matheny 3-22-77 – (Transcription included) Former school teacher discusses African American children’s transportation to school.

-Elsie Ennslin interviewed by Michael Reed 10-6-78 – Elsie Ennslin discusses the settling of Ottenheim, KY.
+Elsie Ennslin interviewed by Michael Reed 10-6-78 – (Transcription included) Elsie Ennslin discusses the settling of Ottenheim, KY.

-Clara (Mrs Roland) Von Gruenigin interviewed by Elsie Matheny 2-11-77 – Stanford Garden Club history, flower shows, community service
+Clara (Mrs Roland) Von Gruenigin interviewed by Elsie Matheny 2-11-77 – (Transcription included) Stanford Garden Club history, flower shows, community service

-Ben Gaines Sr 5-3-83 recording ends abruptly – Gaines talks about his lifestyle; anecdotes concerning father.
+Ben Gaines, Sr. – (Transcription included) Gaines talks about his lifestyle; anecdotes concerning father.